1) An apple a day...

 3) Sleeping Beauty

-I bet you have read the studies that recommend eight hours of sleep each night.
-You might also know that this can be tough to consistently attain; family obligations and overnight shifts can make sleep schedules challenging to maintain.
+Studies recommend eight hours of sleep each night.
+This can be tough to consistently attain; family obligations and overnight shifts can make sleep schedules challenging to maintain.

 These challenges are ever present.
-However, creating a meaningful change in this area can positively impact your energy, focus, and relationships.
+However, creating a meaningful change in your sleep schedule can positively impact your energy, focus, and relationships.

 Start with your days off and create a routine to settle into meaningful and lengthy rest to maintain your energy without caffeine:

 - Commit to a bed time.